CACILTD/forecaster/UserGuide/Getting-started/Quick-start.md

 ### Prepare Data

-- **Select** the "CallsOffered" column header and **click** on “Target” – the column will turn pink to indicate your target.
+- **Select** the "CallsOffered" column header and **click** on "Target".

 ![Target Column](imgs/QuickStart_TargetColumn.png)

-- Now you need to select a “Start point”.
-Scroll down to row with date 01/01/2011 and **select** the row by clicking on the row header.
+- Now you need to select a “Start point”. **Scroll down** to row with date "01/01/2011" and **select** the row by clicking on the row header.
 Then **click** on the the Forecast Start button - the row will turn light blue.

 ![Forecast Start](imgs/QuickStart_ForecastStart.png)

 {% hint style="info" %}
-The data above the “Forecast Start” is historic data that CACI Forecaster will use to train the model.
-The data below the “Forecast Start” will be used to validate the model - CACI Forecaster will only use the key driver data below the “start point” to determine the target
+The data above the “Forecast Start” is historic data that CACI Forecaster will use to train the model. ~~The data below the “Forecast Start” will be used to validate the model - CACI Forecaster will only use the key driver data below the “start point” to determine the target~~
 {% endhint %}

 ### Forecasting

 - **Select** the "Simple Profile" model.

 ![Model Selection](imgs/QuickStart_SimpleProfileModel.png)

-- and then **click** on "Forecast" !
+- and then **click** on the "Forecast" button!

 ![Target Column](imgs/QuickStart_Forecast.png)

 - The forecast and predicted error will appear in the data table.
 Details of the model are also displayed in the output window.

 ![Target Column](imgs/QuickStart_Forecasts.png)

 ### Analyze results
-- **Click** the "Analysis" tab

-- **Click** on the "Line" icon.
-A graph of the actual target value and forecast target is displayed with a range of performance metrics.
+- **Click** the "Analysis" tab - a graph of the actual target value and forecast target is displayed with a range of performance metrics.

 ![Analysis Tab](imgs/QuickStart_Analysis.png)